jaymanu79/Vestax_VCI-380_Mixxx_Mapping/README.md

 - push a blank pad to set a new hotcue to the current position.
 - push <kbd>SHIFT</kbd> + lighted pad to clear a hotcue
 - loop hotcues: the pad will turn green when the loop is active, push to disable loop

-If you changed the hotcues outside of the controller, press <kbd>HOTCUE</kbd> button to refresh the pad colors

-The left strip is used for needle drop (quick navigate) on the preview deck
-To do a needle drop on the main decks, touch the strip with <kbd>SHIFT</kbd>

 ### <kbd>SLICER</kbd> mode : BEAT GRID tools
 The 8 pads will illuminate in sequence following the beat grid.
 To reset the sequence to beat 1, push the <kbd>SLICER</kbd> button again.